XingMXTeam/maoxunxing.com/content/posts/code-computer/index.md

 ## The nature of code

-The machine is controlled through code, which is the instruction that a human reads.
+The machine is controlled by code, which is the instruction read by a human.
 There are two main elements data and operations (judgments, selections, loops, branches, etc.).

 ### Memory model

+> How does a computer store?

-The latch (a huge array composed of 64 bits) of [the nature of operations](## the nature of operations) is, in essence, memory.
+The latch (a huge array composed of 64 bits) of [the nature of operations](# the nature of operations) is, in essence, memory.

-Sequential execution: the code is compiled into a single instruction still in memory (the execution area allocated by the operating system), the counter progressively executes the memory execution and returns the result
+Sequential execution: The code is compiled into a single instruction still in to memory (the execution area allocated by the operating system), the counter progressively executes the memory execution and returns the result

-Branch selection: jumping to the corresponding address to execute the instruction
+Branch selection: jump to the corresponding address to execute the instruction

-Nested execution: the execution of a function opens up a contiguous set of memory spaces in memory.
-Before the execution of the function code, the stack space is allocated according to the number of arguments and their size, and the bottom of the stack is in the direction of the high address of the memory
+Nested execution: The function execution opens a set of consecutive memory spaces in memory.
+Before the execution of the function code according to the number of parameters, the size of the parameters, the calculation of the allocation of stack space, the bottom of the stack is the direction of the high address of memory
-The active record of the execution process is defined by a frame pointer marking the top position and a stack pointer marking the bottom position.
-When execution is complete, the frame pointer points to the address of the next instruction
+The activity record of the execution process is defined by a frame pointer marking the top position and a stack pointer marking the bottom position.
+When the execution is finished, the frame pointer points to the address of the next instruction